 Developer / Publisher – Red Chain Games

-Red Chain Games provided The VR Grid with a review code for this game and, regardless of this review, we thank them for that!
+Red Chain Games provided The VR Grid with a press code for this game and, regardless of this review, we thank them for that!